ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 <!-- going with hyphens, see https://github.com/ppy/osu-wiki/issues/1996#issue-403476323 and https://github.com/ppy/osu-wiki/issues/1996#issuecomment-457861162 -->

-Spaces in file names must be replaced with hyphens (`-`).
+Use hyphens (`-`) when spacing words.
 When naming an image, the file name should be meaningful or descriptive but short.

 #### Image behaviour